mvolkmann/MyUnixEnv/notes/Go07-Reflection.md

 Reflection is not used frequently in Go, so it is difficult to memorize the reflection API.
-This article will provide a quick refresher.
+This article will provide a quick refresher for those times when reflection is needed, but you haven't used it recently.

 ### Types